eliasright/Hotel-Booking-Cancellation-Prediction/README.md

 # Hotel Booking Cancellation Prediction
-## Files
-1. **Images/**: This directory contains all the image outputs from main.py and data_exploration.py.

-2. **.gitattributes**: A configuration file I use to manage specific attributes of the paths in my repository.

-3. **Hotel Reservations.csv**: This is the dataset file containing the hotel reservation data I analyze.

-4. **data_exploration.py**: My Python script for performing the initial exploration and analysis of the dataset.

-5. **README.md**: A Markdown file where I provide a comprehensive overview, documentation, and instructions for the project.

-7. **cancellation_odds_transformer.py**: A Python script dedicated to processing and analyzing the odds of hotel cancellations.

-8. **main.py**: The main Python script of the project, executing the core workflow and data analysis.

-9. **requirements.txt**: This file lists all the Python dependencies necessary for the project, ensuring a consistent setup environment.
-## How to run

-1. **Download the Repository**: Clone or download the repository from GitHub to your local machine.

-2. **Install Requirements**: Run `pip install -r requirements.txt` to install the required Python packages listed in `requirements.txt`.

-3. **Run the Main Script**: Execute the main script of the project by running `python main.py`.

 ## Motivation
 The motivation behind this test XGBoost in predict whether a guest would cancel a booking.
 Then try to finetune the model to improve upon the metrics: Accuracy, Precision, Recall, and F1.
 The predictive model will be trained using a training set, finetune on a validation set (called X_test in the code), and testing set (called X_final in the code).
 This way, I can improve on the model and use the validation set to guide me in improving the model.
 Just to make sure I am not overfitting to the validation set, the final testing set will be only tested at the end to see how well the model performed.